wp-plugins/car-demon/readme.txt

 We've also included a few buttons on this page to help you quickly create your lead forms.
 You can also use the shortcodes to add forms to any post or page.
 It is suggested that you only add one form per page.

+Go to your admin area and click settings, then select permalinks.
+Add this as a custom permalink; /%postname%/%post_id% Now click save.

 Now it's time to setup your contact information.